Department of Defense PTSD Adaptive Platform Trial - Master Protocol

 Detailed Description

-The general structure of this Adaptive Platform Trial (APT) consists of a 30-day Screening Period, a 12-week Platform Treatment Period, and a 4-week Safety Follow-up.
-The trial begins with 3 open platform cohorts (it is possible for 1 of the cohorts to begin sooner than the others, as necessary).
-Importantly, the integration of multi-modal biomarker assessments within the Department of Defense (DOD) PTSD APT allows for defining future cohorts based on to-be-determined biomarker signatures in a multi stage approach.
-Initial testing in non-biomarker-defined cohorts will be referred to as "main stage" testing, while testing in biomarker-defined cohorts will occur within "biomarker extensions."
+The general structure of the M-PACT consists of a 30-day Screening Period, a 12-week Treatment Period, and a 4-week Safety Follow-up.
+The trial will include up to 5 open cohorts (it is possible for 1 of the cohorts to begin sooner than the others, as necessary).
+Importantly, the integration of multi-modal biomarker assessments within the M-PACT allows for defining future cohorts based on to be determined biomarker signatures in a multi stage approach.
+Initial testing in non biomarker defined cohorts will be referred to as "main stage" testing, while testing in biomarker-defined cohorts will occur within "biomarker extensions."

-Initially viewed as a 3-arm trial versus control, the adaptive platform trial will continue enrollment until decisions are made to stop all of the cohorts.
-At quarterly interim analyses, unblinded data will be reviewed by an independent, firewalled Independent Statistical Analysis Committee (ISAC) and a Data Safety Monitoring Board (DSMB).
-At each interim analysis, the possible cohort-level decisions that could be made include stopping enrollment to a cohort for futility, anticipated success, or for reaching the maximum sample size.
+Initially designed as up to 5-arms versus control, the adaptive platform trial will continue enrollment until decisions are made to stop all cohorts.
+Interim analyses will be conducted at approximately quarterly intervals, beginning after at least 40 participants have been randomized and at least 10 participants have completed the End of Study (EOS) visit.
+At each interim analyses, unblinded data will be reviewed by an independent, firewalled ISAC and a DSMB.
+The possible cohort-level decisions that could be made by the prespecified adaptive plan include stopping enrollment to a cohort for futility, stopping enrollment to a cohort for anticipated success, or stopping enrollment to a cohort for reaching the maximum sample size.
+For cohort-specific interventions intending to pursue a labeling claim (which will be clearly stated in the cohort-specific appendix before cohort initiation), early stopping for success will not be considered.
 New cohorts for investigation can be added at any time.
-The DSMB may recommend stopping a cohort for safety reasons.
+The DSMB may recommend stopping any cohort for safety reasons.

-Candidate biomarker data will be retrospectively analyzed after each cohort has completed main stage testing, and cohort testing may be re-initiated for prospective evaluation of the treatment in a subject population enriched (eg, either only biomarker "positive" or only biomarker "negative" participants would be enrolled) or stratified based on biomarker status.
-In addition, candidate biomarkers (which may also be characterized or validated externally to the DOD PTSD APT) may be used to stratify randomization across cohorts or as a prospective enrichment strategy at the initiation of a cohort.
-Exploratory biomarker data will be evaluated throughout the trial to identify additional candidate biomarkers for testing within the APT, or to inform candidate drug selection for additional cohorts.
+Candidate biomarker data will be retrospectively analyzed after each cohort has completed main stage testing, and cohort testing may be re-initiated for prospective evaluation of the treatment in a participant population enriched (e.g., either only biomarker "positive" or only biomarker "negative" participants would be enrolled) or stratified based on biomarker status.
+In addition, candidate biomarkers (which may also be characterized or validated externally to the M-PACT) may be used to stratify randomization across cohorts or as a prospective enrichment strategy at the initiation of a cohort.
+Exploratory biomarker data will be evaluated throughout the trial to identify additional candidate biomarkers for testing within the M-PACT.

 For information specific to each intervention included in this platform trial, please refer to the below corresponding, separate, clinicaltrials.gov records:

-Parties interested in having their intervention considered for testing within the DOD PTSD APT should complete a request for information form using this webpage https://citeline.qualtrics.com/jfe/form/SV_0oDoJXvIL7EFM1M.
+Parties interested in having their intervention considered for testing within the M-PACT should email partners@gcaresearch.org

 Study Type